Slight adjustments to the structure of your story can guarantee a larger audience.

 When an Author begins to make choices within Dramatica, choices like the Main Character Resolve, the Main Character's Approach, or the Story Outcome, the engine within Dramatica begins to twist and turn the above into a justified version of the model.
 Like a Rubik's cube with rubber bands wrapped around it, the dynamic choices increase tension as they build up the dramatic potential leading up to the beginning of a story.
 Once set, the initial Story Driver comes along and begins to release that tension, unraveling the narrative until it can return to the model at rest once again.

 The dynamic story points serve different functions in the winding up process.
-The Resolve determines which Throughline--Main or Overall Story--is wound up first.
-The Approach determines whether the Main Character Throughline is in a positive or negative position (upper or lower) and the Growth determines whether that same Throughline is in a Companion or Dependent relationship with the Overall Story Throughline.
+The Resolve determines which Throughline--Main or Objective Story--is wound up first.
+The Approach determines whether the Main Character Throughline is in a positive or negative position (upper or lower) and the Growth determines whether that same Throughline is in a Companion or Dependent relationship with the Objective Story Throughline.

 That is an incredible and highly informative tool for any writer--